On the Alexander polynomials of conic-line arrangements: Introduction

 where $r$ is the number of irreducible components of $C$, see for instance \cite{CS,MP,S}.
 Even when the Alexander polynomial $\Delta^1_C(t)$ is non-trivial, possible roots of $\Delta^1_C(t)$ seem to be very restricted.
 For instance, we have the following conjecture by Papadima and Suciu \cite[Conjecture 1.9]{PS}. \begin{conj} Let $\al$ be a root of the Alexander polynomial $\Delta^1_C(t)$ of a line arrangement $C$, not a union of concurrent lines.
 If the order of $\al$ has the form $p^s$, with $p$ a prime number and $s>0$ an integer, then $p^s \in \{2,3,4\}$. \end{conj} Moreover, all known examples of line arrangements with non trivial Alexander polynomials come from pencil-type arrangements, see \cite{FY,S,S4}.
 More precisely, if a {\it reduced pencil-type line arrangement} consists of $\ell$ members of a pencil, then the corresponding Alexander polynomial has as roots any primitive root of order $\ell$, see Corollary \ref{corPEN}.
 On the other hand, for a {\it non-reduced pencil-type line arrangement} consisting of $\ell$ members, the roots of unity of order $\ell$ are not always roots of its Alexander polynomial.
 For instance, for the full monomial arrangement $\F\M_m$ the cubic roots of unity are roots of the Alexander polynomial if and only if $m \equiv 1$ mod $3$, see \cite[Remark 3.4]{DP}.
 Since for any line arrangement of pencil-type, except the union of concurrent lines, one has $\ell \leq 4$, this was perhaps the motivation for Conjecture \ref{conj1}.
 The first author has constructed in \cite{JKMS} some conic-line arrangements $C$, related to Halphen pencils of conics of index 2, with $\chi(U) \leq 1$ and such that $\Delta^1_C(t)$ admits as roots any root of unity of order $d=\deg(C)$, see Remark \ref{rkPENCILS} for additional information.

 In this note we construct (reduced and non-reduced) pencil-type conic-line arrangements related to pencils of conics and sextics, with non-trivial Alexander polynomial $\Delta^1_C(t)$ and such that $\chi(U)>0$.
 For instance, the Hesse arrangement of conics $C=\mathcal{C}_{12}(\lambda)$ from Theorem \ref{thmHesse} satisfies $\chi(U)=54$, consists of $\ell=4$ reduced members in a pencil of sextics, and $\Delta^1_C(t)$ has roots of order $8$.
-This arrangement has non quasi homogeneous singularities, but which are locally topological equivalent to quasi homogeneous singularities.
+This arrangement has non quasi-homogeneous singularities, but which are locally topological equivalent to quasi-homogeneous singularities.
 It seems therefore that Conjecture \ref{conj1} has nothing to do with the positivity of $\chi(U)$ or the local topological properties of singularities, but is likely to be a property specific to line arrangements.

 It is an interesting question to see how the freeness of a curve $C$ is reflected in the topological properties of $U$ and $F$, see for instance \cite{ArD}.
 In this note we show, in particular, that some new free and nearly free conic-line arrangements lead to arrangements with non-trivial Alexander polynomial $\Delta^1_C(t)$.
 The freeness of conic-line arrangements is also discussed in \cite{STo}, from a different perspective and with an aim towards Terao's freeness conjecture.